equinor/radix-cli/README.md

 ## Development

-We are using the cobra framework for handling commands (https://github.com/spf13/cobra).
+We are using the [cobra framework](https://github.com/spf13/cobra) for handling commands.
 Add a command by:

 ```
 cobra add <commandName>